 #1.
 Consider the Logistics Before Moving

 #2.
-Learn the Community/Park
+Learn the Mobile Home Community

-Furthermore, during the actual move, consider exchanging pleasantries with your neighbors.
+Furthermore, during the actual move into Fenton, MI , consider exchanging pleasantries with your neighbors.
 Getting to know your neighbors is the quickest way to get a lay of the land and help you navigate the area.

 #3.
 Pack Right the First Time

-Note that fragile items like artwork or electronics that could be damaged in the Summer heat should be packed with extra care.
-You may even want to consider loading those items in your car to prevent any damage during transport and to allow for faster unloading.
+Note that fragile items, like artwork or electronics, that could be damaged in the summer heat should be packed with extra care.
+You may even want to consider loading those items in your personal car to prevent any damage during transport, and to allow for faster unloading into your mobile home.

 When loading the truck, if you opted not to go with movers, try loading the heavy furniture first.
 Be as creative as possible when loading up the moving van.
 The more room you can create, the fewer trips you will have to make.